 There are two different types of withdrawals: withdrawal before midterm (W) and withdrawal after midterm (WF).
 In both cases the student must notify the Office of Admissions and Records and fill out the Drop/Add/Withdrawal Form in order to officially withdrawal.
 Students who fail to notify the Office of Admission and Records that they are withdrawing are considered an "Unofficial Withdrawal" and will receive a grade of FN.
 If you withdraw from school before completing 60% of the semester, then you'll owe back a portion of both your federal and state financial aid.
 The amount depends on how much of your financial aid you earned through attending your classes before withdrawing.

-Make sure you read this packet of information from Student Success & Retention.
-The PDF document outlines the college's Transfer Articulation Agreements with other institutions and includes information on choosing which school to transfer to, how to prepare when transferring to another school, and who to contact if you need any additional help.
+Make sure you read the college's Transferring from BSC page from Student Success and Retention.
+This page outlines the college's Transfer Articulation Agreements with other institutions and includes information on choosing which school to transfer to, how to prepare when transferring to another school, and who to contact if you need any additional help.